AlicePagano/MAPD-B-Project-Distributed-Computing-and-Data-Management/README.md

 In this submission, there are two folders:

-* Data_Management: it contains the assignment on the part of Dr. Andreas Peters (3 exercises done in python).

 * Distributed_Computing: distributed analysis of Covid-19 papers using Dask.

+* Data_Management: assignment on redundancy, cryptography and cloud storage technology.

 ### Distributed analysis of Covid-19 papers using Dask